JVital2013/vitality-goes/docs/config.md

 ### Location
 This section contains information about your physical location.
 If you're not displaying EMWIN data, the only thing you need to configure is `timezone`.
 A list of supported timezones can be found [here](https://www.php.net/manual/en/timezones.php).

 If you are displaying EMWIN/local weather data, here's what each of the other options mean.
-Note that these options can also be changed per client web browser by using the "configure location" screen in Vitality GOES.
+Note that these options can also be changed per client web browser by using the "Local Settings" screen in Vitality GOES.

 * `radarCode`: The last 5 letters of the radar file for your region.
 In the emwin directory, all radar files end with RAD{radarCode}.GIF. **The radar image you want to display must be configured as an available image in emwin.ini**